nlpsandbox/date-annotator-example/README.md

 - [Conda] >=4 and/or [Python] >= 3.7
 - [Synapse.org] user account to push the image to [docker.synapse.org]

-### Creating a new GitHub repository
+### Creating a GitHub repository

-This step will depend on your preferred programming language-framework.
+Depending on the language-frameworks you want to develop with:

-- If you develop in Python-Flask, create a new repository from this [GitHub template].
+- Python-Flask: create a new repository from this [this GitHub template].
-- If you develop in Java-Spring, create a new repository from the GitHub template [nlpsandbox/date-annotator-example-java].
+- Java-Spring: create a new repository from the GitHub repository [nlpsandbox/date-annotator-example-java].

-If you prefer to develop using another language or if you want to learn how this repository has been generated, go to the section [Creating a new Date Annotator from scratch](#Creating-a-new-Date-Annotator-from-scratch).
+- Other languages-frameworks: create a brand-new GitHub repository before generating a NLP Sandbox tool stub in section [XXX].

+You can also use a different code repository hosting service like [GitLab] and [Bitbucket].

 ### Configuring the CI/CD workflow

-This repository provides a GitHub CI/CD workflow that performs the following
-actions:

-- Lint the Python code and Docker files.
-- Test this NLP tool (integration tests).
-- Build this NLP tool as a Docker image and publish it to DockerHub.

-If you wish to enable the above CI/CD actions for your repository, please:

-1. Create a public or private Docker repository on DockerHub (or another Docker registry).
-2. Add the following GitHub Secrets to your repository to specify the credentials that the CI/CD workflow will use to push the Docker image to the registry.
-    - `DOCKERHUB_PASSWORD`
-    - `DOCKERHUB_USERNAME`
+This repository includes a GitHub [CI/CD workflow] that lints, tests, builds and pushes a Docker image of this tool to Synapse Docker Registry.
+Only the images that have been pushed to Synapse Docker Resgitry can be submitted to [NLPSandbox.io] benchmarks for now.

+After creating your GitHub repository, you need to configure the CI/CD workflow if you want to benefit from automatic lint checks, tests and Docker builds.

+1. Create two [GitHub secrets]
+   - `SYNAPSE_USERNAME`: Your [Synapse.org] username.
+   - `SYNAPSE_TOKEN`: A [personal access token] that has the permissions `View`, `Download` and `Modify`.
-3. In the CI/CD workflow (.github/workflows/ci.yml), update the environment
+2. In the [CI/CD workflow], update the environment variable `docker_repository` with the value `docker.synapse.org/<synapse_project_id>/<docker_image>`
+   where:
+   - `<synapse_project_id>`: the Synapse ID of a project you have created on [Synapse.org].
-   variable listed below with the name of your docker repository.
+   - `<docker_image>` is the name of your image/tool.
-    - `docker_repository`

-Note that the credentials used to push the Docker image to DockerHub must have the permission `Admin` to push the README of your repository to DockerHub and complete successfully the CI/CD workflow.
+### Enabling and disabling version updates

+This repository includes a [Dependabot configuration] that instructs GitHub to let you know when an update is available for a dependency of this project (e.g.
+Python, Node, Docker).
+Dependabot will automatically open a PR when an update is available.
+If you have configured the CI/CD workflow that comes with this repository, the workflow will automatically run and notify you if the update is breaking your code.
+You can then resolve the issue before merging the PR, hence making the update effective.

+For more information on Dependabot, please visit the GitHub page [Enabling and disabling version updates].

 ### Docker tags